 There are so many things to do in Hong Kong and it is one of the most fascinating cities in the world, but it can also be one of the most expensive.
 I recently read a story in the news that listed Hong Kong as the most unaffordable city to live in.
 Mostly this is due to the cost of housing, which means that your travel budget could be blown on accommodations.
 But the bright side is that there are a number of FREE activities that you can do in Hong Kong.
-Here are our favorite 5 free things to do in Hong Kong.
+Here are our favorite 5 free things to do if you are planning to visit Hong Kong.

 Free Things to do in Hong Kong #1 – Take a Walk: the Promenade, Parks, and Neighborhoods